 Introduction

+These landscape units should be evaluated and updated if needed based on input from the Oregon Department of Geology and Mineral Industries.
 The basic idea of the landscape unit is that is reflects a set of characteristics which, taken together, constitutes a natural process.
 The soils, hydrology, wildlife, vegetation, and land forms are interrelated as a functional unit.
 The landscape units provide a framework for development that is based on the land's capability.
 Each piece of land is in a landscape unit.
 The landscape units which occur in the Elsie-Jewell planning area are Shorelands, Alluvial Lowlands, Alluvial Terraces, Coast Range Foothills, Sedimentary Uplands and Basaltic Highlands.
 Map 1 shows their locations in the Elsie-Jewell planning area.
+These landscape units should be evaluated and updated if needed based on input from the Oregon Department of Geology and Mineral Industries.

 Shorelands